afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 -  `first eq`: recursive definition for the state covariance matrix $P_{k}$ by using matrix calculs and taking derivatives
 -  `second eq`: This criterion is minimized based on value of $K_{k}$
--  `third eq`: the larger our gain matrix k,  the smaller the estimator covariance will be.
+-  `third eq`: the larger our gain matrix $K$,  the smaller the estimator covariance will be.

 > The gain matrix can be seen as balancing the information we get from our `prior estimate` and the information received from our `new measurement`